top of page

 If your church has drifted toward a more performance-oriented model of worship, this isn't a call to criticize your worship team.
 They are almost certainly serving with sincere hearts.
 But it is a call to think carefully - pastors, elders, worship leaders, and every member - about what we're trying to do when we gather.

 We are not an audience assembled to watch professionals worship.
-We are a body assembled to worship together — speaking truth to one another, declaring the gospel with one voice, encouraging the struggling, reminding the forgetful, and lifting the broken.
+We are a body assembled to worship together and to sing to our God.
+We speak (and sing) truth to one another, declaring the gospel with one voice, encouraging the struggling, reminding the forgetful, and lifting the broken.

 Looking for a church?